Along the Silk Road

 The start is in Turkmenistan, with a special focus on the archaeological sites of Nisa, Merv and Konye Urgench, as well as the intriguing capital Ashgabat and some bizarre places in the Kopet Dag Mountains.
-You cross the Karalkum desert by car to Konye Urgench, but halfway stop for a night of camping atb the notorious, burning gas crater of Darzawa.
+You cross the Karalkum desert by car to Konye Urgench, but halfway stop for a night of camping in a yurt at the notorious, burning gas crater of Darzawa.

-From Konye Urgench, the next day, and one night in the city of Dashoguz, you cross into nearby Uzbekistan on day 6.
+From Darwaza via Konye Urgench you will cross into nearby Uzbekistan on day 6.
 First destination is the ancient city of Khiva.
 Additionally you visit in Uzbekistan of course also include Bukhara (two nights) and Samarkand, legendary cities and pearls of the Silk Road.
 Samarkand is situated nearby the border and a short transfer will bring you there.

 That is, we enter Tajikistan from Samarkand and move on to the also nearby and ancient Tajik city of Penjikent.
 After a short excursion follows a transfer to a homestay in the Fann Mountains where you’ll spend a day hiking in the wonderful Seven Lakes region.
 Onwards via another ancient settlement to the major town of Khojand, from where you’ll cross the border to the next country.